xmsanchez/gnome-shell-bitcoin-markets/README.md

 - First indicator in the settings will be the one displayed by default.
 To change it just reorder currencies in settings.
 - The symbols are now shown at the right of the currency value instead of the left.

 I'm new to gnome extension and pretty noob in development in general so expect possible bugs.
-To be fixed:

-- Settings don't place effect immediately, you need to reload gnome (ALT + F2 -> Run: r ).

 ## Original README